The History of NSDC

 As well as campaigning for the implementation of the Bringing them home Report’s recommendations, the NSDC (a committee of dedicated volunteers, but with no staff) along with the organisation’s network of members and delegates across Australia continued to build momentum by holding events to commemorate National Sorry Day and to motivate communities across the country to do the same.
 When the National Sorry Day Committee's Indigenous Co-Chair, Carol Kendall, became too ill to continue in her position, Ningali Cullen was elected to take her place.

 Former NSDC Co-Chair Helen Moran lobbied tirelessly, arguing that it must be truly meaningful to the Stolen Generations, and that it recognise the ongoing need for the Bringing them home Report’s recommendations to be fully implemented.
-Ultimately, the NSDC’s advice on the wording of the Apology delivered by then Prime Minister Kevin Rudd on 13 February 2008 helped to ensure that tangible references to the Stolen Generations and to the need for healing and reconciliation were made – in spite of the fact that the Federal Government would not agree to monetary compensation.
+Ultimately, the NSDC’s advice on the wording of the Apology delivered by then Prime Minister Kevin Rudd on 13 February 2008 helped to ensure that tangible references to the Stolen Generations and to the need for healing and reconciliation were made despite the fact that the Federal Government would not agree to monetary compensation.

 Since the Apology, the NSDC has held Apology Anniversary events and continues to encourage others to do the same across Australia.